tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereLiberty/overview.md

 This release includes the following fix:

-* Added
-support to handle the case where the specified Liberty installation directory only contains the directory named wlp, not bin, lib, etc.
+* Added support to handle the case where the specified Liberty installation directory only contains the directory named wlp, not bin, lib, etc.
 * Added support for starting/stopping all servers in wlp.user.dir.

 #### Version 12.891854

-This
-release includes the following fix:
+This release includes the following fix:

-* A fixes for APAR PI77192 Error in IBM WebSphere Liberty Plugin step JoinCollective
+* A fixes for APAR PI77192Error in IBM WebSphere Liberty Plugin step JoinCollective

 #### Version 10.848664